davisnygren/flask-website/README.md

 **Notes:**
 - Use "flask run" to start the server on http://localhost:5000.
+  - Elasticsearch Docker container must be started to search or commit to the db.
 - Use 'python tests.py' to run the unit tests.
 - Use "venv\scripts\activate" to activate virtual Python environment.
 - Set "FLASK_DEBUG" variable to 1 before running to enable debugging mode.